ViswasS/GDP_Group_02/README.md

 Description: Patients submit triage cases by responding to questionnaires and uploading images.

 Each case points to a specific patient, questionnaire, and doctor association.

+## Regular Security Audits
+Conduct periodic vulnerability scans, code audits, and penetration testing.

+All administrator and doctor activities are written to the AUDIT_LOG table through fields such as user_id, action.

+Logs are immutable and retained for compliance and audit purposes.